+Advances in metadata are critical to many improvements in ocean data interoperability.
 Metadata describes data, preferably in a structured form that can be used by both machines and people.
-Advances in metadata are critical to many improvements in ocean data interoperability.
 To appreciate the potential role of metadata consider the recent advances in handling the data represented by audio files, particularly in consumer applications like iTunesTM.
 Structured metadata that describes performers, albums, genres, ratings, etc., supplied by both data suppliers (vendors) and consumers, has enabled effective strategies for us to locate, organize, understand and better utilize the data.

 The effective use of metadata for scientific applications lags behind analogous commercial applications.
 Scientists, like other data users, tend to continue using what has worked in the past until sufficiently attractive alternatives become available.
 In the next few years, an explosion of alternative tools and techniques for discovering data is likely to occur, followed by a consolidation of the most successful ones.
-Science users can expect to see commercial search engines such as GoogleTM advance to meet many of their needs, but should recognize the vital role that improvements in standardized metadata must have in enabling these advances.
+Science users are likely to see commercial search engines such as GoogleTM advance to meet many of their needs, but should recognize the vital role that improvements in standardized metadata must have in enabling these advances.